Oneplace.com

 CJ: Nothing's done in secret.
 Papa Chuck said so.

-Mrs. Collins: That old grizzly has a lot to offer you boys.
+Mrs. Collins: That old grizzly has a lot to offer you both.
 You'd be wise to listen to him.
+Sit down, you two.
+Cookie?

-Ned: Thanks.
+CJ: Thanks.

-CJ: Thank you.
+Ned: Thank you.

-Mrs. Collins: Some folks only worry about what they see.
-But we know that God sees everything all the time.
-You'll know that you are growing and becoming more like Christ when you start thinking more about what he sees than what others see.
+You'll know that you are growing and becoming more like Christ when you start thinking more about what He sees than what others see.
+I've heard Papa Chuck say that we can make God smile.

-Mrs. Collins: He says that all the time.
-We can also make God grieve, make him sad.
+Mrs. Collins: We can also make God grieve, make him sad.

 Ned: That would be me.

 Mrs. Collins: Yes, in this instance, it is you.
-Now, let's make it a goal to please him.
-Things would work out a lot better if we did more of that.
-Aim to please God first, whatever else we do.
+Now, let's make it a goal to please Him.
+Things would work out a lot better if we did more of that, aim to please God first, whatever else we do.

-Ned & CJ: Yes, ma'am.
-We will.
+CJ: Yes, ma'am, we will.

 Mrs. Collins: Stand still!

-Unis McGruff: It may be broken!
+Mrs. McGruff: It may be broken!
 Call for an ambulance!

 Mrs. Collins: Sit here while I get you some tea.

-Unis McGruff: Chamomile, Daisy!
+Mrs. McGruff: Chamomile, Daisy!
 It must be chamomile!

-Ned: Yeah, I'm in.
+CJ: Yeah, I'm in.

 Mrs. Collins: Get a broomstick and snap each one shut before you...

-Unis McGruff: Katie!
+Mrs. McGruff: Daisy!
 Where is my tea?

-Mrs. Collins: Unis, you fired her.
+Mrs. Collins: Eunis, you fired her!

-Unis McGruff: I need some tea!
+Mrs. McGruff: I need some tea!

 Mrs. Collins: I've got a pot of tea to brew.
 We'll get started.

-Insight for Living: Boy, have I learned a lesson.
-When you mess up, the best thing you can do is tell the truth.
 I used to think a tiny fib would cover my tracks, but it just made things worse every time.
-So now this beaver's a believer in sticking to the facts.

-So I'm telling you, I've made up my mind.
+So now this beaver’s a believer in sticking to the facts.
+So I’m telling you, I’ve made up my mind.
 No more little lies, I will say what's true.
 Even if it's tough, that's what I will do.

-Yes, I'm standing tall like an old oak tree.
+Yes, I'm standing tall, like an old oak tree.
 If you want to know the truth, you can count on me.
 Yeah, yeah.

-Honesty's much easier than hide and sneak, watching every move you make.
+CJ: Honesty's much easier than hide and sneak, watching every move you make.
 Yeah, it's better to own up than to be up a creek.
-So I hope that you'll believe me, believe me when I say: No more little lies, they just don't hold true.
+So I hope that you'll believe me, believe me when I say, no more little lies, they just don't hold true.

 Not with chewing gum, not with super glue.
 So I'm standing tall like an old oak tree.
 If you want to know the truth, you can count on me.
 Yeah, yeah.
-If you want to know the truth.
-I want to live my life the way I should, becoming all the Lord wants me to be.
+If you want to know the truth...
+If you want to know the truth...

-So though it's hard to say I've not been good, when I do, I know that God is smiling down on me.
+Ned: I want to live my life the way I should, becoming all the Lord wants me to be.
+So though it's hard to say I've not been good, when I do I know that God is smiling down on me.
 Yeah, yeah.
-So I'll stand up tall, tell you honestly.
-If you want to know the truth, that is what you're gonna hear.

-If you want to know the truth, I'm gonna say it loud and clear.
+So I'll stand up tall, tell you honestly, if you want to know the truth, that is what you're going to hear.
+If you want to know the truth, I'm going to say it loud and clear.
 If you want to know the truth, you can count on me.
-Yeah!
+Yeah, yeah.

-The song "If You Want to Know the Truth" was written by Sandy Howell, Michael Bingiato, and Nick Brown.
-Music was by Tim Hosman and our sound designer was Eric Basel.
-Paws & Tales is an Insight for Living production.
+Narrator: "The Grecian Urn" was written by Nathan Carlson and Jeff Parker, and directed by David Carlson.
+Our script supervisor was Phil Lawler.
+The song, "If You Want to Know the Truth," was written by Sandy Howell, Michael Bengiat, and Nick Brown.
+Music was by Tim Hosman, and our sound designer was Eric Bezel.

 Featured Offer